-Level Sem Course Course Course Title Description Unit Pre- Preclusions Co- Hrs/ Remarks Code Туре requisites requisites wk 2 1 and 2 GC2331 Enrichment Wonderment Exploration I This enrichment course sparks curiosity by empowering students to delve into their interests, plan their own learning journey, and apply it effectively.
-They begin by submitting proposals for review and refinement, and then embark on self-directed learning during the final week of Semester 2, with the flexibility to continue into the school holiday.
+Level Sem Course Course Course Title Description Unit Pre- Preclusions Co- Hrs/ Remarks Code Туре requisites requisites wk 1 1 GC1331 Enrichment Wonderment This enrichment course sparks curiosity by empowering students to delve into 2 None Course grade will and Exploration I their interests, plan their own learning journey, and apply it effectively.
+They be given in the 2 begin by submitting proposals for review and refinement, and then embark following year on self-directed learning during the final week of Semester 2, with the flexibility to continue into the school holiday.
 Upon completion, students showcase their learning accomplishments for evaluation.
 The course fosters self-discipline and the acquisition of skills and knowledge that go beyond the school's main curriculum.
-2 None Year long Course grade will be given in the following year 3 1 and 2 GC3331 Enrichment Wonderment Exploration II Building upon previous wonderment learning, this enrichment course offers students the opportunity to either expand their knowledge in the same area or venture into entirely new subjects of interest.
-Following proposal approval, students have the chance to refine and adjust their plans before embarking on self-directed independent learning or activities.
+2 1 GC2331 Enrichment Wonderment Building upon previous wonderment learning, this enrichment course offers 2 None Course grade will and Exploration II students the opportunity to either expand their knowledge in the same area be given in the 2 or venture into entirely new subjects of interest.
+Following proposal approval, following year students have the chance to refine and adjust their plans before embarking on self-directed independent learning or activities.
 Upon successful completion, students present their achievements for assessment.
 The primary goal of this course is to nurture ongoing enthusiasm for acquiring valuable skills and knowledge beyond the school's core curriculum.
-2 None Year long Course grade will be given in the following year